FormosanBank/FormosanBank/Corpora/Presidential_Apologies/CodeAndDocs/README.md

 # Presidential Apologies Data

 This repository contains code and data for processing and structuring translations of the Presidential Apology issued by the President of Taiwan towards Indigenous communities.
 The apology is available in the 16 official Formosan languages, as well as in Chinese and English translations.
-The data is organized to facilitate linguistic analysis and cultural preservation.
+To ensure consistent alignment, the corpus was divided into 33 sections, with each section corresponding to paragraph divisions in the official release.
+While sentence-level alignment was considered, it was impractical due to differing sentence counts across languages.
+Instead, paragraphs were used as the unit of alignment, with some sections merged or split manually to match across all languages.
+This approach ensured that English and Chinese translations could be reliably mapped to Formosan languages, even when structural discrepancies existed.
+The final dataset enables accurate cross-linguistic comparison and preserves the cultural integrity of the apologies.

 ## Notes

+*Amis* The presidential apology in Amis has a couple of occurances of the letter 'b' which isn't part of the standard orthography of the language. all the occurances can be found in two words: Balay and Sbalay.
+Both of these words are Atayal words that are quoted in the original apology, and they were used in the same form in the Amis translation.

 *Kanakanavu* This corpus uses a small number of h's and f's, which are controversial.
 None of the words involving h's or f's appear in the reference ILRDF Dictionary corpus, with or without the h's and f's.
 Thus, we have chosen to leave them in.